Emmotes/ic_spoilers/docs/emergence_3.md

 # Emergence 3

-We currently do not know what this Emergence event will be but we do know that it will start on 30 August 2023.
+We know the next Emergence event will be Mind Flayers and we do know that it will start on 30 August 2023.

 ### Shop Contents

 Unknown.

 {% comment %}
-###  Emergence Chest Icons
+### Mind Flayers Emergence Chest Icons

 | Shop | Inventory |
 |---|---|